Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Mating locus, Bers slices, and external fibers

 \subsection{Connection with degenerate polynomial-like maps, and external fibers}

 For certain parameter space considerations, it is convenient to work with an appropriate class of maps that contains the conformal matings of polynomials and Bowen-Series maps.
 Recall from Theorem~\ref{conf_mating_bs_poly_thm} that the domain of definition of the conformal mating $F:\overline{\Omega}\to\widehat{\C}$ of $P$ and $A_\Gamma$ is a pinched disk.
 The restriction $F:\overline{F^{-1}(\Omega)}\to\overline{\Omega}$ can be viewed as a pinched/degenerate analog of classical polynomial-like maps.
 This point of view allows one to align the mating structure of $F$ with the classical description of polynomial-like maps as matings of internal classes and external maps.

-We summarize the relevant parts of this theory from \cite{LLM24}.
+{Roughly speaking, the dynamics of a polynomial-like map splits into an \emph{internal class} (that records its dynamics on the non-escaping set) and an \emph{external map} (that models its action on the escaping set).
+A similar description is available for degenerate polynomial-like maps as well.
+As it so happens, for a conformal mating $F$ of $P$ and $A_\Gamma$, the internal class of the associated degenerate polynomial-like map is given by the polynomial $P$, while the Bowen-Series map $A_\Gamma$ plays the role of the external map.} We summarize the relevant parts of this theory from~\cite{LLM24}.